 In the example below, we added two equal-width spacers above and below the button block.

-Also, you till notice on the right hand side a block editing panel with two options: content, and advanced.
+Also, you can notice on the right hand side a block editing panel with two options: content, and advanced.
 Inside “Content” you can change the width of the spacer.
 Inside “Advanced” there are have two types of options:

 - Responsive.
 Here you can decide whether the block will hide or not on desktop, tablet or mobile.